osg-htc/docs/docs/release/yum-basics.md

 What else does a package install?
 ---------------------------------

 Sometimes you need to understand what other software is installed by a package.
 This can be particularly useful for understanding *meta-packages*, which are packages such as the `osg-wn-client` (worker node client) that contain nothing by themselves but only depend on other RPMs.
 To do this, use the `--requires` option to rpm.
-For example, you can see that the worker node client (as of OSG 3.1.8 in early September, 2012) will install curl, uberftp, lcg-utils, and a dozen or so other packages.
+For example, you can see that the worker node client (as of OSG 3.1.8 in early September, 2012) will install `curl`, `uberftp`, `lcg-utils`, and a dozen or so other packages.

     :::console
     [user@client ~] $ rpm -q --requires osg-wn-client